PrismRL/prism/docs/source/making-a-roguelike/part13.rst

 Drinking
 --------

-Let's create a new file in ``modules/game/components`` called ``drinkable.lua``.
+Let's create a new component in ``modules/game/components/drinkable.lua`` that we'll give to our potions.
+For now, let's give it an optional healing amount and an optional condition.

 .. code-block:: lua

    --- @class DrinkableOptions
    --- @field healing integer?
-   --- @field status StatusEffectsInstance?
+   --- @field condition Condition?

    --- @class Drinkable : Component
    --- @field healing integer?
-   --- @field status StatusEffectsInstance?
+   --- @field condition Condition?
    --- @overload fun(options: DrinkableOptions): Drinkable
    local Drinkable = prism.Component:extend "Drinkable"

    function Drinkable:__new(options)
       self.healing = options.healing
-      self.status = options.status
+      self.condition = options.condition
    end

    return Drinkable

-We create a simple component with an optional healing value, and an optional status effect.

-Now let's create a new file in ``modules/game/actions`` called ``drink.lua``.
+Now let's create a new action in ``modules/game/actions/drink.lua``.
+First we define our target to be an item in the actor's inventory with a ``Drinkable`` component.

 .. code-block:: lua